GPS

 To work around these issues, you can use the GpsDelegate class which will handle the filtering for you.

-public class MyGpsDelegate : GpsDelegate{ public MyGpsDelegate(ILogger<MyGpsDelegate> logger) : base(logger) { // if either of these filters pass, the OnGpsReading method will be called this.MinimumDistance = Distance.FromMeters(200); this.MinimumTime = TimeSpan.FromMinutes(1); }
+public class MyGpsDelegate : GpsDelegate{ public MyGpsDelegate(ILogger<MyGpsDelegate> logger) : base(logger) { // BOTH of these must be satisfied for OnGpsReading to fire this.MinimumDistance = Distance.FromMeters(200); this.MinimumTime = TimeSpan.FromMinutes(1); }

 protected override async Task OnGpsReading(GpsReading reading) {